 Who Should Attend:

-This workshop is for advanced injectors only; Prerequisites (or equivalent experience) are required.
+This workshop is for advanced injectors only; Prerequisite (or equivalent experience) are required.

-PLEASE NOTE: In order to participate, clinicians must complete the prerequisite: Anatomy Online CME activity "Anatomical Context of Facial Aesthetics" and "Artistry and Technique of Facial Rejuvenation" prior to the start of the live workshop
+PLEASE NOTE: In order to participate, clinicians must complete the prerequisite: Anatomy Online CME activity "Essential Anatomy for Nonsurgical Rejuvenation" prior to the start of the live workshop

 Hands-On Injection Training Workshop Requirements: